Ga. Comp. R. & Regs. 85-1-.07

 1. A judge shall be careful to correctly deduct any point or points from the scorecard as commanded by the referee.

 2. When one or more points is to be deducted from a boxer's score, the judge shall first record his or her actual score for the round (gross points before any points are deducted) and shall then deduct the appropriate number of points from that score to arrive at a net score for the round.
-Not withstanding the provisions in (d) below [10 Point Must System], the net-score for the round, after points are deducted, may result in neither boxer receiving a 10-point score.
+Not withstanding the provisions in (d) below [10 Point Must System], the net score for the round, after points are deducted, may result in either boxer receiving a 10-point score.

 (d)The 10 Point Must System.

-1. The 10 Point Must system shall be used as the standard scoring of a bout.
+1. The 10 Point Must System shall be used as the standard scoring of a bout.

 (6)Low Blows: Intentional or Unintentional.